Ms. Cathy Williams-Ridley, Principal

 Ms. Aspegren is excited about working with the students, teachers, administrators, parents, and community members to help make Leonard Middle School the “Best” school.
 At Leonard, excellence is the expectation, not the exception!

-Mr. Keith Haliburton, Assistant Principal
+Mr. Keith Haliburton, 7th Grade Assistant Principal

-I am Mr. Haliburton, the new Assistant Principal of the Mighty Longhorns of Leonard Middle School.
+I am Mr. Haliburton, an Assistant Principal of the Mighty Longhorns of Leonard Middle School.
 I am excited about the opportunity to serve the students, staff, parents, and community of Leonard Middle School.
-It has been my pleasure and honor to be an educator for the past 19 years, all of which have been in the service of the students of Fort Worth Independent School District (The Oak/ Wyatt).
+It has been my pleasure and honor to be an educator for the past 20 years, all of which have been in the service of the students of Fort Worth Independent School District (The Oak/ Wyatt).
 In this time I have been blessed to begin, develop, and cultivate educational relationships for the pursuit of academic, athletic, and artistic excellence.

 I am a proud product of the Lake Worth Independent School District (GO Bullfrogs).
 While at Lake Worth, I participated in all that the school had to offer; excelling as both a student-athlete and band member.
 With the support of my parents (Tommy and Sue Haliburton), my siblings, my teachers/coaches (Perry, Chormleigh, and Griggers), and my peers I was selected by Grambling State University to participate in their High Ability Program.
 This opportunity provided the means for me to attend GSU, whereby I participated in both their track and marching band programs (“The World Fame”) all while maintaining academic excellence.
 I hold a Masters in Business Administration from the University of Phoenix, and a Masters of Educational Administration from Concordia University of Texas.